 Acid directly in chlorine.
 Pouring acid into liquid chlorine can cause a dangerous reaction.
 That said, when properly introduced, chlorine can be stabilized with cyanuric acid.
 Just don't mix them directly in high concentrations.

 Trichlor and cal-hypo or bleach.
 This can cause a dangerous reaction.
 Yes, they are all forms of chlorine, but they are incompatible to use together.
+Never mix any types of chlorine together.

 Acid and sodium bicarbonate.
 When adjusting alkalinity with sodium bicarb, do so before adjusting the pH with acid.
 Acid and sodium bicarb accomplish opposite goals.
 While sodium bicarb raises alkalinity and pH, acid drives them down.
 If you pour them both in the same location, acid can destroy alkalinity and defeat your chemical goal.